hyper63/docs/CONTRIBUTING.md

 | Build         | References and guides on how to build with hyper               |
 | Host          | Guides on how to host hyper                                    |

-Depending on what you are writing, it will live in one of these sections
+Depending on what you are writing, it will live in one of these sections.

 ### Building